user18130814200115-2/groffscripts/README.md

 They must be placed in `~/.local/share/groff/packages` to be recognized.

 ### roman
-The roman package registers 1000 roman numerals to be accessed programmatically.
+The roman package registers 1000 Roman numerals to be accessed programmatically.
 The syntax is `\[ROMANx]` where `x` is your number of choice.
 This Package is used in default.mom.